kitchell/DeepLearningTutorial_LBspectrum/Introduction.md

 # Tutorial for applying 'Deep Learning' neural networks to the Laplace Beltrami shape data

-In this tutorial we will show how to implement several different types of neural networks to do classification with the shape descriptor computed by the Laplace Beltrami operator.
+In this tutorial we will show how to implement several different types of neural networks for classification with the shape descriptor computed by the Laplace Beltrami operator.
+We will be using the Keras library in Python with a Tensorflow backend.

 First we need to cover some basic information and terms.